paul-macfarlane/picksleagues-api/README.md

 The API will be available at `http://localhost:3001`.

+## Task Management with Backlog.md

+This project uses [Backlog.md](https://github.com/MrLesk/Backlog.md) for managing tasks.
+All tasks are defined as Markdown files in the `backlog/tasks` directory.

+### Using the Command Line

+A set of `npm` scripts are provided for common `backlog.md` operations:

+- `npm run backlog:list`: Lists all tasks in the backlog.
+- `npm run backlog:view <task-id>`: Displays the details of a specific task.
+- `npm run backlog:create "Task Title"`: Creates a new task.
+- `npm run backlog:edit <task-id>`: Edits an existing task.

+### Using the Web Interface

+`Backlog.md` also provides a web-based UI for a more visual way to manage tasks.

+- `npm run backlog:ui`: Starts the `backlog.md` web interface.

+Once started, you can access the UI at the URL provided in the console (usually `http://localhost:6421`).

 ### 6. (Optional) Populate with Dynamic Sports Data

 To populate the database with real-world sports data (leagues and seasons), you can run the cron job endpoints manually.